EXCHANGING BURDENS

 LARRY: (Step forward, pointing to sack) All that stuff you’re carrying is too heavy.
 That’s why Jesus came—to MAKE A WAY.

 TRISTON: (Step next to Jack, gesture toward him gently.)
-It goes like this.
-God loves us all very much.
+Yes.
+It goes like this: God loves us all very much.
 But the thing is; All our wrong choices separate us from Him.
-God calls those wrong choices sin.
+(Pause.)
+God calls those wrong choices “Sin.”

 JACK: (A little more curious.
 Points to sign.)
 And what’s this “FREE GRACE”?

-LARRY: (Smiling) We have all done wrong things, and we deserve the punishment which is death.
-But Jesus died in our place and gave us LIFE.
+LARRY: (Smiling) We have all done wrong things, and we deserve the punishment.
+(Pause) The punishment is death.
+(Winces.
+Pause.)
+Jesus loves us so much, He died in our place.

 MIKE: (Points to sign: “EMPTY GRAVE”) Jesus didn’t stay dead!
 God raised Him!
 So the grave is empty!

 TRISTON: (Step forward, arms wide open, smiling at the audience.)
-We can live with JOY because He set us free from death.
+That’s right.
+He set us free from death, and gave us LIFE and JOY.

-JACK: (Humbled, kneels, looks down.)
+JACK: (Humbled, looks down.)
 Joy?
-I thought this punishment was mine to carry… I have so many regrets…
+I have so many regrets.
+I thought this punishment was mine to carry.

 MIKE: He takes our punishment and gives us Joy and Life!

 JACK: Joy and Life?
-(Empty the sack fully on the ground.
-Look down at the burdens.
+(Throws the “Wasted Years” block on the ground.
 Pause briefly.
 Slowly bow head.)
 Jesus, I am sorry for it all… please take it!
-(Look out at the audience.)
-I want to live for You.
+(Look down at the sack of burdens.
+Empty the sack fully on the ground.)
+(Pause.
+Look out at the audience.)
+I want to live for You Jesus.

-Technician: Start where left off and continue playing the song “My Jesus”
+Technician: Start “My Jesus” song where left off and continue playing.

 All Sing

-OPTION: JACK: (Step forward, hands over heart, eyes closed for emotional impact.)
-(Solo: “Who would take my cross to Calvary…”)
+OPTION: Jack Solo Verse: (Step forward, hands over heart, eyes closed for emotional impact.)
+“Who would take my cross to Calvary?
+Pay the price for my guilty?
+Who would care that much about me?
+Let me tell you ’bout my Jesus.”